Protective Orders

 Protective orders may be extended beyond their terms, by establishing any of the following:

-Harassment Orders
+Seeking Harassment Orders in Minnesota

 Harassment orders may be sought in circumstances where the parties’ relationship or the alleged abuse does not fit the legal parameters of domestic violence.
 The threshold for obtaining a harassment order includes stalking, repeated intrusive threats, or contacts invading one’s privacy.
 The key is that the conduct must be repeated; a single incident of harassment typically will not justify a harassment order.